Saft23/Cryptocalculator/README.md

 wallet ___              //Prints the value in the wallet in ___ if the currency is available
 wallet e                //Edits the wallet file
 wallet add value coin	//Add value amount of coins to wallet
+wallet list		//List your wallet
-wallet dist		//Show the value distribution of the coins in the wallet
+wallet list dist	//Show the value distribution of the coins in the wallet
-wallet distribution	//As above
+            distribution	//As above
+	    percent	//As above
+	    value 	//Show the value instead of percent

 value coin currency     //Prints the current price of the given coin in the given currency